 I am a Professor in the South Asia Program, the Comparative Religion Program, and the International Studies Program at the University of Washington’s Jackson School of International Studies, where I hold a College of Arts and Sciences Endowed Professorship.
-I also serve as the Associate Director of the Jackson School and the Director of the Center for Global Studies.
+I also serve as the Director of the Center for Global Studies.
 I was named a Guggenheim Fellow in 2018.

 I teach and write about religion, history, and culture in South Asia, as well as theoretical issues in the study of religion in general and its intersection with historiography.
 I work with Marathi and Hindi materials, including textual, ethnographic, and visual/filmic sources.
 I work across time periods, from the contemporary to the medieval.
 My fields of publication include performance studies, film studies, religious studies, history, and contemporary politics.
 I specialize in the study of Maharashtra from the second millennium CE to the present, ranging from the medieval period, through the colonial and modern periods, to the postcolonial era.
-I will teach a graduate seminar in the Fall on the history and practice of South Asia Studies (JSISA 508).
+I will teach a graduate seminar in the Fall on theories of religion (Relig 501).
 Click here for the most current draft of the syllabus.